anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 this specification enables the registrar to offer multiple enrollment protocols, from which pledges and their developers can then pick the most suitable one.

-Note: BRSKI (RFC 8995) specifies how to use HTTP over TLS, but further variants are known, such as
+It may be noted that BRSKI (RFC 8995) specifies how to use HTTP over TLS, but further variants are known, such as
 Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}} using CoAP over DTLS.
 In the sequel, 'HTTP' and 'TLS' are just references to the most common case, where variants such as using CoAP and/or DTLS are meant to be subsumed -